Patsy Dougherty was a very good hitter (.284 career), but had one talent in particular: Breaking up no-hitters.

 Horlen looked ready to cry on the postgame show, talking with announcer Jack Brickhouse of WGN-TV.

-Fletcher and the pre-steroid Sosa played important roles in the franchise’s revival in 1990, and Alvarez would become a very solid starter beginning in 1993.
-He also fired a no-hitter in August 1991 at Baltimore, winning 7-0 in only his second big league start.
+Fletcher and the pre-steroid Sosa played important roles in the franchise’s revival in 1990, and Álvarez would become a very solid starter beginning in 1993.
+He also fired a no-hitter in August 1991 at Baltimore, winning 7-0 in only his second big-league (and first White Sox) start.

-It was a small move at the time that would turn out to have major implications: GM Ron Schueler shipped inconsistent relief pitcher Matt Karchner to the Cubs for recent former first round draft pick, pitcher Jon Garland.
-It took time, but Garland realized his potential in the 2005 season, when he helped lead the club to the World Series title with 18 wins and an All-Star appearance.
-In seven years with the White Sox, Garland won 90 games and had double-figure wins in six of those seasons.
+It was a small move at the time that would turn out to have major implications: GM Ron Schueler shipped out inconsistent relief pitcher Matt Karchner for the Cubs 1997 First Round (No. 10 overall) draft pick, pitcher Jon Garland.
+It took time, but Garland realized his potential in 2005, when he helped lead the club to the World Series title with 18 wins and an All-Star appearance.
+In seven years with the White Sox, Garland had 18.4 WAR, won 92 games and had double-figure wins in six of those seasons.

 With the White Sox badly in need of pitching at the trade deadline due to injuries to starters Cal Eldred and James Baldwin, GM Ron Schueler went off in another direction, acquiring catcher Charles Johnson and DH Harold Baines.
 It was Baines’ third stint with the Sox, and while he and Johnson helped offensively, it did nothing to lighten the load on the pitching staff.

-That staff, even though they’d go on to win the division, suffered even more arm injuries, to starters Jim Parque and Mike Sirotka and relief pitchers Bobby Howry and Kelly Wunsch.
+That staff, even in a division-winning season, suffered additional arm injuries to starters Jim Parque and Mike Sirotka and relief pitchers Bobby Howry and Kelly Wunsch.
 The Sox would pay for Schueler’s mistake the following season because the staff was decimated, many coming off surgeries.

-It should be noted however, in Schueler’s defense, that some of the pitchers the Sox were rumored to be interested in trading for, like Mike Mussina and Curt Schilling, said they would not accept a trade to Chicago.
+It should be noted, in Schueler’s defense, that some of the pitchers the Sox were rumored to be interested in trading for, like veterans Mike Mussina and Curt Schilling, said they would not accept a trade to Chicago.